udima-university/moodle-mod_jitsi/README.md

 ## Recommendations when using public Jitsi servers

-As we said "out of the box", the plugin connects with the public servers at meet.jit.si but there many other public Jitsi Meet servers... just make some search with Google.
-If your institution haven't enough resources to deploy their own Jitsi servers it's OK to use public servers and meet.jit.si is a very robust server but you should test other servers in order to be able change in case of a disruption service or maybe because you find a public server nearest to your users and with less latency.
+As we said "out of the box", the plugin connects with the public servers at meet.jit.si but there many other public Jitsi Meet servers... just make some search with Google or look at the [Community-run instances list](https://jitsi.github.io/handbook/docs/community/community-instances/).
+You should test other servers in order to be able change in case of a disruption service or maybe because you find a public server nearest to your users and with less latency.

-With our default configuration in NO token mode, students can mute or kickoff participants (including teachers), using the "Panel participants" but this is notified to all the participants so students could be punished.
-If that's not a problem for you we recommend the default settings, but if that disturbs you, you could disable the "Participants panel" and the "Raise hand button" in the plugin configuration loosing those features for your students.
-We like think students are good... so we recommend to start without restrictions.
-You must decide.
+## Important announcement from meet.jit.si team

+The **meet.jit.si** team recently announced that the embed mode, required by our plugin, **is now restricted and they only allow to use it for 5 minutes on every conference**, but this is enough in order to test if this fits to you.
+You can [read about this announcement here](https://community.jitsi.org/t/important-embedding-meet-jit-si-in-your-web-app-will-no-longer-be-supported-please-use-jaas/).
+We would like to thank them for providing such a good service for so many years without restrictions, which helped many schools to continue their activities during the Covid pandemic.

+ **Jitsi is Open Source** and you can **install your own Jitsi Server** or to **rent the service from https://jaas.8x8.vc/** with an **important discount for you**.
+Probably you could find other unofficial sites providing professional hosting for Jitsi, but 8x8 is the company which supports the Jitsi project and buying their services is the best way to support the project in order to guarantee it's future.

+## Discount from 8x8 on Jitsi as a Service (jaas)

+If you decide to rent Jitsi as service from https://jaas.8x8.vc/ you can use the coupon **MOODLE23** in order to get an **80% discount for three months on the three JaaS packages**.
+This means,  for your first three months, you can have up to 300 users for $20/month, 1500 users for $100/month and 3000 users for $200/month.

+## Disclaimer

+This plugin is maintained by UDIMA University (www.udima.es) and is not related or partner with 8x8 Inc nor with "Jitsi as a service" (jaas).